ploum/lingi2401/project_requirement.md

 ## Deadline

 The only hard deadline is the exam.
 And the fact that the teacher should read it before your exam.
 So take your responsibility.

-The recommendation is to send your report at least one week before your exam.
+This year, I would like to experiment with everybody presenting her/his project.
+So the deadline is 2 weeks before the end of the semester (the last 2 weeks will be about your project).

 ## Conclusion